 South Australia's Water Quality

-To view water quality data of waterways in South Australia visit http://www.epa.sa.gov.au/water_quality.html and follow the links.
+To view water quality data of waterways in South Australia visit http://www.epa.sa.gov.au/water_quality.html.